-From an operating company perspective, AIG Life forms part of the Life module within the Life & Retirement division of AIG Inc.
+From an operating company perspective, AIG Life forms part of the Life business unit within the Life & Retirement division of AIG Inc.

-AIG Life's products fall under two of the Solvency II Lines of Business (LOB), which are Life (75%) and Health (25%), measured by gross premium income 2018.
+AIG Life's products fall under two of the Solvency II Lines of Business (LOB), which are Life (81%) and Health (19%), measured by gross premium income in 2020.
 AIG Life's Term Assurance and Whole of Life products are categorised under Life, with Critical Illness and Income Protection categorised under Health.